Fixin's for People Who Like Food

 After half an hour, drain the water.
 Remove the stems and seeds from the Chiles.

-In a blender or food processor, add the Chiles, Pimentos, Garlic, Tomatoes, the Cranberries, the Ground Caraway, Coriander, Cumin, Smoked Paprika, Salt, the Lemon Juice, and the Orange Juice.
+In a blender or food processor, add the Chiles, Pimentos, Garlic, Tomatoes, the Cranberries, the Ground Caraway, Coriander, Cumin, Smoked Paprika, Salt, the Lemon Juice, the Orange Juice, the Liquid Smoke, and (optionally) the canned Chipotle Peppers.